 How To Seal The Painted Butterfly House

-Next I added a vintage key hole plate for the “door”.
+Next I added a vintage key hole plate for the "door", attaching it with two scres.
 Since the butterfly house is an outdoor piece I sprayed a bunch of coats of Minwax Helmsman Spar Urethane over the whole thing.

 I sprayed on light coats and let each coat dry before applying another.
 I used the spray sealer instead of brush on sealer because red paint is bad about bleeding and I didn't want the red to bleed and turn the white ruler shutters pink or red.